Tubular / Cartridge Filter Equipment

 5. What causes bypass and how is it prevented?

-Bypass typically results from poor gaskets, warped seating surfaces or incorrect element orientation.
-Use high-temperature gaskets, ensure clean seating surfaces, and torque clamp plates evenly.
+Metal bypass typically results from worn or improper gaskets, warped seating surfaces, or incorrect element orientation.
+To prevent this, use high-temperature ceramic fiber gaskets, ensure seating surfaces are perfectly clean, and torque clamp plates evenly.

 6. Are cartridge filters compatible with fluxing?

 Yes.
-Proper skimming and controlled flux application upstream extend cartridge life.
-Excessive flux application can deposit within the element and accelerate clogging.
+Proper skimming and controlled flux application upstream can actually extend cartridge life by reducing the initial inclusion load.
+However, excessive flux can deposit within the fine pores of the element and accelerate clogging.

 7. Which media is best for heavy cycling environments?

-Bonded SiC or reinforced alumina elements offer better toughness and thermal shock resistance for frequent cycling scenarios.
+Bonded Silicon Carbide (SiC) or reinforced alumina elements offer superior toughness and thermal shock resistance, making them ideal for batch processes or environments with frequent temperature fluctuations.

 8. Can cartridges remove dissolved hydrogen?

-No. Cartridge filters remove solid inclusions and condition flow.
-Dissolved hydrogen must be controlled with degassing systems such as rotary gas purging or vacuum.
-Use filtration together with degassing for best results.
+No. Cartridge filters are designed to remove solid non-metallic inclusions and condition the metal flow.
+Dissolved hydrogen must be removed using degassing systems like rotary gas purging or vacuum treatment.

 9. What documentation should I request from a supplier?

-Ask for pressure drop curves, recommended preheat cycles, element pore rating and surface area data, trial results for similar alloys, spare parts list, and commissioning support.
+Always insist on: pressure drop curves, recommended preheat cycles, element pore rating and surface area data, trial results for similar alloys, a full spare parts list, and commissioning support documentation.

-10. How do cartridge systems compare cost-wise to plate or tubular deep-bed options?
+10. How do cartridge systems compare cost-wise to plate or deep-bed options?

 Product Show